USE CODE: SWEETDEAL & SAVE 35%

 These post-surgery rehabilitation exercises are crucial for laying a strong foundation for the rest of your recovery.
 By gently reintroducing movement, your therapist helps maintain joint health and prepares your body for the more active exercises that will come later.

-Exercises to Help Reduce Inflammation
+Simple Exercises to Reduce Post-Surgery Swelling

 While it might seem counterintuitive, the right kind of movement is one of the best tools for managing post-surgical swelling and discomfort.
 Your physical therapist will guide you through careful, targeted stretches and motions that are specifically designed to improve circulation around the surgical site.
 This increased blood flow helps flush out excess fluid that causes swelling and delivers oxygen and nutrients that are essential for tissue repair.